 The “Empty” is a single coordinate point with no additional geometry.
 Because an Empty has no volume and surface, it cannot be rendered.
 Still it can be used as a handle for many purposes.

 An Empty can only be edited in Object Mode, which includes its transformation and parenting properties.
+For other tools see the Object section.

 - Apply Scale